agentzero93/syr_squirrel_lcwgs/README.md

 Note: Use Picard AddOrReplaceReadGroups to fix the read groups if read groups get messed up after merging.

-Note: Coverage is not what I was expecting on the assembled chromosomes for the majority of the samples.
-For the 10x sequencing runs, assembled chromosomes were only covered at around 6-7x, and for the 3x sequencing runs assembled chromosomes were only covered at around 2x.
-For some reason, the unplaced scaffolds have much higher coverage than the chromosomes (some have crazy high coverage - 1000x+ - most likely due to repetitive sequence?).
-I tried realignment without these scaffolds included but that only marginally increased coverage on the chromosomes, so it seems this could just be an issue with the genome/species (but I really don't know).
-I guess we will need to sequence at greater depth than we actually need to get our desired chromosome coverage (eg, sequence at 7-8x effort to get 5x coverage).
-In any case, I think it's a good idea to not align against the smaller unplaced scaffold as they could have an increased percentage of repetitive sequences (and thereby reduce coverage on the chromosomes), so I used seqkit (https://github.com/shenwei356/seqkit) to remove scaffolds less than 1Mb in the genome file.

 6) First step of the GATK SNP calling pipeline.
-Run HaplotypeCaller on the deduplicated aligned reads to generate initial variant calls (1 gvcf produced for each sample; 47 here).
+Run HaplotypeCaller on the deduplicated aligned reads to generate initial variant calls (1 gvcf produced for each sample; 46 here).

-Note: Only running this pipeline on the 47 Syracuse samples for now.
+Note: Only running this pipeline on the 46 Syracuse samples for now.
 Once the other cities are sequenced, I will run those samples through the pipeline as well.

 7) Second step of the GATK SNP calling pipeline.
 Run GenomicsDBImport to combine the variants called across each sample (1 database produced for each chromosome and unplaced contig; 752 here).
 8) Third and final step of the GATK SNP calling pipeline.
 Run GenotypeGVCFs to jointly call variants for every sample across all chromosomes and unplaced contigs (1 gvcf produced for each chromosome and unplaced contig; 752 here).
 After the gvcfs are generated, use Picard to combine all 752 files into one large gvcf file.